-The foundation for ALL of my options strategies starts with highly liquid, optionable ETFs and stocks.
+The foundation for ALL of my strategies starts with highly liquid, ETFs and stocks.

 If you want to win over the long term, you must use ONLY liquid options.
 Anything else will jeopardize the best strategies, even those that are Warren Buffett approved.

-As a result, the answer to what are the best stocks for options trading are ones that are liquid.
+Simply put: The answer to what are the best stocks for options trading is ones that are liquid.

 Higher volume equals higher liquidity.
 The daily volume of a specific option contract is just the number of times that contract was traded on a specific day.

-For example, say the daily volume of a General Motors $10 Dec 18 call option contract is 15, this means that on that day, 15 options contracts to purchase Ford shares at $10 before Dec 2020 were traded.
+For example, say the daily volume of a General Motors $10 Dec 20 call option contract is 15, this means that on that day, 15 options contracts to purchase $GM shares at $10 before Dec 2020 were traded.
 Not enough to draw me into the trade,

 In the world of options, the higher this daily volume, the more liquid the option contract becomes.
 However, remember that each day brings a new daily volume, so it is not the most accurate measure of option liquidity.
 I prefer at least 100 to 1000+ volume on the day, and at least 1000+ open interest.

 To put in simple terms, if the open interest on any give call or put was 1,000, there are currently 1,000 options still active to be exercised or sold.
-Therefore, if you see an option that's traded 500 times a day with an open interest of 10,000, it's vastly more liquid for traders compared to an option that trades only 10 times a day with an open interest of 1,000.
+Therefore, if you see an option that’s traded 500 times a day with an open interest of 10,000, it’s vastly more liquid for traders compared to an option that trades only 10 times a day with an open interest of 1,000.
+Makes sense right?

 In other words, your odds of getting option orders filled at good prices increase dramatically.